GedasGa/Catalog-App/README.md

 **by Gedas Gardauskas**

-In this project, I have develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+In this project, I have developed an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users have the ability to post, edit and delete their own items.

 ## What it is and it does